 2. Negotiate Closing Costs With the Seller

 Closing costs are often part of the purchase agreement negotiation.
 If you’re willing to give the seller something they want, like a quick closing, you may be able to get them to take on more of the closing costs.
 Some of the costs that buyers and sellers typically negotiate to include home inspection costs, appraisal fees, title insurance, attorneys fees, and requested repairs.

 3. Work With an Expert Real Estate Agent

-Get in touch with Clever’s network of real estate agents today to find out if you qualify for a home buyer rebate.
+Get in touch with Clever’s network of real estate agents today to find out if you qualify for Clever Cash Back.